 It needs to be more elegant than that, so we try to have a nice transition between the content and how that content that they just learned can be further reinforced or further accelerated by the high ticket offers.
 So that tends to work pretty well.
 And then right here in the PDF is some notes that you can take as you kind of go through it.
 And choosing a call to action that matters.
 This is kind of what the whole high-ticket webinar thing is all about.
 The call to action you need when you are selling high ticket offers is a strategy session.
 So the call to action is going to be signing up, booking a call on your calendar or your team’s calendar, your sales rep’s calendar, whatever.
 So the webinar sets up the sale, but it doesn’t sell the thing.

-But the two pieces of equipment you're going to need is a microphone.
-There are some examples here.
-The blue snowball, the blue yeti, those are two that you can find at Best Buy.
+You can find blue snowball and blue yeti at Best Buy.
 You can also order them online.
 I use these.
 This is an Audio-Technica AT2020.
 They have a USB variant and then also a music recording variant.
 I don’t know if I can share this.
 Of course, it’s kind of short, but that cord right there.
-There you go.
-So this cord right here.
-So this is an AT2020.
-This is a floor stand.
-And I don’t know anything about recording music, but I do know that this is a I think it’s an XLR cord and then it pipes into a mixer.
+I don’t know anything about recording music, but I do know that this is a I think it’s an XLR cord and then it pipes into a mixer.
 So that’s what I use.
 I have an AT2020 on my desk over there too.
 A USB variation.

 In terms of automated webinar stuff, there’s EverWebinar is still the best.
 EverWebinar.
 Great tool from a marketing standpoint.
 Let’s see.
 And those are kind of pretty much the only tools that we use from a webinars standpoint.
 Any more though, literally, on Monday, we talked about the on-demand webinars, which is pretty much all we do anymore.
 So it’s, basically, a landing page that kicks over into a webinar room page.
 The webinar room page is set to have a video that automatically starts.
 So it’ll, the webinar room page, the video just automatically goes live.
 And then there’s a webinar replay page that has a call to action button underneath it.
 So we don’t even use special software for it anymore.
 We just use a Vimeo web player that shows up.

 I want to talk about your funnel, your traffic, the webinar set up, and all that stuff.
 And I will see you tomorrow.
 Tomorrow we’re going to get into the replay, which is the replay and the replay email sequence.
 Probably 85% of your sales are going to come from the replay.
-So it's a bigger part of the high-ticket sales system than the webinar itself, is the replay.
-So we'll cover that tomorrow and I will talk to you soon.
-All right.
-Thanks.
-Bye.
+It’s a bigger part of the high-ticket sales system than the webinar itself, is the replay.
+We’ll cover that tomorrow and I will talk to you soon.